unveroleone/HackStarter-Kit/README.md

 The **HackStarter Kit** is a collection of tools, files, and personal resources aimed at helping enthusiasts and professionals deepen their knowledge about cybersecurity, exploits, and system behavior.
 Whether you're exploring vulnerabilities, analyzing protocols, or testing device interactions, this kit offers a comprehensive starting point.

+This kit was also created to help beginners avoid common mistakes and pitfalls.
+It contains practical insights and tips that aren't often shared, saving you time and frustration as you navigate the hacking world.

 ---

 ## 🔍 **What's Inside?**